XieResearchGroup/DGX-wiki/docs/better_dl/index.rst

 Better Deep Learning
 ************************************
-An internal place to share deep learning modeling experience, feel free to add anything.
+An internal place to share deep learning modeling experience, feel free to make frequent addition/deletion of the content

 .. toctree::
     :maxdepth: 2